 What Are Some Popular Types of Engineering Jobs?

 The work of engineers has a huge impact on your daily life.
 For example, you're reading this article right now through the efforts of a computer hardware engineer and an electrical engineer.
 Continue reading to learn about some popular engineering jobs.
-Schools offering Engineering & Technology Management degrees can also be found in these popular choices.
+Schools offering Computer Engineering degrees can also be found in these popular choices.

 Popular Careers in Engineering

 There are more than 20 different types of engineers, and many of the main engineering fields contain sub-specialties within them.
 If you're considering engineering as a career, you may want to look into one of these top four fields.

 |Professional Certification||Voluntary; Fundamentals of Engineering (FE) and Professional Engineering (PE) designations available||Voluntary; Fundamentals of Engineering (FE) and Professional Engineering (PE) designations available||Voluntary; Fundamentals of Engineering (FE) and Professional Engineering (PE) designations available||Voluntary; Certified Reliability Engineer (CRE) designation|

 |Key Skills||Good judgment and decision making; strong mathematical foundation; problem solving; organization||Creativity, problem solving, astute listening, strong mathematical foundation||Reading comprehension, social nuance, ingenuity, problem solving||Clear communication, analytical thinking, creativity, strong mathematical foundation|

 |Similar Occupations||Construction managers, landscape architects, surveyors||Drafters, materials engineers, architectural and engineering managers||Environmental scientists and specialists, hydrologists, natural sciences managers||Biochemists and biophysicists, physicians and surgeons, electrical and electronics engineers|